-Dr. Jeffrey Pan was honored as the Doctor of Dental Medicine's Commencement Student Speaker of University of Connecticut Health Center's 2017 Graduation Ceremony, and he was commended as Clinically Exceptional.
-Dr. Jeffrey then attended Boston University School of Dental Medicine's post-doctoral program in Advanced Education in General Dentistry.
+Dr. Jeffrey Pan was Honored as the Doctor of Dental Medicine's Commencement Student Speaker of University of Connecticut Health Center's 2017 Graduation Ceremony, and he was commended as Clinically Exceptional.
+Dr. Jeffrey then attended Boston University Henry M. Goldman School of Dental Medicine's Post-Doctoral program in Advanced Education in General Dentistry (A.E.G.D.).
 Dr. Jeffrey Pan has advanced training in Dental Implants, Cosmetic and Restorative Dentistry.
-During the Certificate of Advanced Graduate Studies (CAGS) Convocation at Boston University School of Dental Medicine, Dr. Jeffrey Pan received the Award in Clinical Dentistry in Advanced Education in General Dentistry (AEGD) for Outstanding Clinical Performance.
+During the Certificate of Advanced Graduate Studies (C.A.G.S.)
+Convocation at Boston University School of Dental Medicine, Dr. Jeffrey Pan was the recipient of the distinguished Award in Advanced Education in General Dentistry for Outstanding Clinical Performance.